 - Clicking the Graph button will provide a visual display for the windowing scheme.

+Figure 3.
 If each window has a small overlap on each side of it, those are overlapping with margins.
-Note, the pink margins.
+Note, the pink shaded areas.